Junny-Lee/chatApp/README.md

 ![alt text](https://github.com/Junny-Lee/chatApp/blob/main/images/MessagesInRoom.jpg)
 ![alt text](https://github.com/Junny-Lee/chatApp/blob/main/images/MoreMessagesInRoom.jpg)

-Once done chatting with a friend or stranger, anyone in the room can choose to clear the chat room.
+Once done chatting with a friend or stranger, anyone in the room can choose to _clear the chat room_.
 If no one clears the chat room, the chat history will be there for anyone else who joins the specific chatroom!